 The best brand leaders are great at changing brain speeds.
 They can think fast or think slow.
 When making decisions, they can stick to a rational side or get very emotional.
 Situational leadership means deploying the right leadership style at the right time.

-There are many models to help you figure out who you are.
-For brand management, I will simplify it with two questions:
+There are many models to help you figure out who you are as a leader.
+For brand management, I simplify it with two questions:

 - How do you think; fast or slow

 - How do you make decisions; rational or emotional